kimjoar/expect-to/README.md

 expect(true).to(not(beUndefined));
 ```

-Or, within the Mocha BDD interface:
+Or, e.g. within the Mocha BDD interface:

 ```javascript
 import expect from 'expect-to';